Smart Connections settings

 - Increase this to reduce noise (show fewer, stronger inline matches).

-- Decrease this to see more inline matches.
+- Decrease this to see more matches.

 Skip code blocks (PRO)